joelparkerhenderson/ways-of-working/README.md

 Impact: our work is purposeful and positively impacts the greater good.

 Psychological safety: everyone is safe to take risks, voice opinions, and ask questions.

-### For focus

-Try not to distract your teammates.

-If someone is wearing headphones, then do not disturb them unless there is an emergency.

-Designate an office area for louder/bigger work, and an office area for quieter/smaller work.

 ### For communications